GlobalAppInitiative/Education-Resources/docs/resources/ios_resources.rst

 - RayWenderlich_
 - iOS-Blog_: Swift and Objective-C tutorials.
 They also include articles about third party libraries and resources that can be helpful.
-- LearnSwift_: A curated list of helpful resources to learn Swift.
-Tutorials, Code Samples, References and more!
 - CocoaDevCentral_: Tutorials and articles about Objective-C and Cocoa technologies.
 - AppCoda_